Denim & Rhinestones: Commercial performance

-Denim & Rhinestones debuted at number 10 on the US Billboard 200, earning 31,000 album-equivalent units, including 22,000 pure album sales; it debuted at number 2 on the Top Country Albums.
-It marked Underwood's tenth Top 10 album on the Billboard 200 chart and tenth Top 3 Billboard Country album.
+Denim & Rhinestones debuted at number ten on the US Billboard 200, earning 31,000 album-equivalent units, including 22,000 pure album sales.
+It also debuted at number two on the Top Country Albums, marking Underwood's tenth top ten album on the Billboard 200 chart and tenth top three Billboard Country album.
+As of October 2024, the album has sold 132,000 physical copies in the United States.